Get insider access

 High-Frequency Extension

 The JBL Boombox 3's frequency response accuracy is good.
-Out-of-the-box, it has a balanced overall sound profile with a bit of extra warmth in the high-bass range, making it suitable for listening to a wide variety of music genres.
+Out of the box, it has a balanced overall sound profile with a bit of extra warmth in the high-bass range, making it suitable for listening to a wide variety of music genres.
 Its balanced mid-range ensures vocals and lead instruments reproduce clearly and accurately in the mix.
 The overemphasis in the high treble range adds a bit of sparkle to the mix, though it causes higher-pitched voices and sibilants like S and T to sound slightly harsh at times.
-Overall, its sound profile sounded noticeably fuller and more refined than the older JBL Boombox 2, and its slightly more extended low-bass was noticeable too.
+Overall, its sound profile sounds noticeably fuller and more refined than the older JBL Boombox 2, and its slightly extended low-bass is also noticeable.
 If you like having extra control over your speaker's sound, you can customize its sound profile thanks to the graphic EQ featured in its companion app.
+You can also opt for a speaker like the Sony ULT FIELD 7, which has a more bass-heavy default sound that can be further enhanced via the 'ULT' button.

 Sound